Mechanized Analysis of Anselm's Modal Ontological Argument: The Utility of These Methods

 In addition to verifying the different formulations of the argument, we showed that in each case, the modal axiom that was assumed is sufficient to prove that the first premise entails a formula that states that the second premise directly entails the conclusion, that is: Thus, the reasoning is essentially trivial.

 Mechanization is needed in this kind of examination for the same reasons that automated calculation is used in other branches of engineering and science: it is simply too tedious and too error-prone to conduct repetitive analyses by hand.
 Some may concede this for hard problems but dismiss it for the Modal Ontological Argument: one reviewer wrote ``the results of the analysis have been common knowledge in the field for at least the past forty years (at least among those with even minimal competence in propositional modal logic).''
-I would respectfully disagree that these results have been common knowledge and would also be cautious about widespread reliability, if not competence, in modal logic.
+I would respectfully disagree that these results have been common knowledge (see the second paragraph of this section) and would also be cautious about widespread reliability, if not competence, in modal logic.
 To quote \citet[p.\ 175]{Lewis70}: \begin{quote} ``Philosophy abounds in troublesome modal arguments---endlessly debated, perennially plausible, perennially suspect.
 The standards of validity for modal reasoning have long been unclear; they become clear only when we provide a semantic analysis of modal logic by reference to possible worlds\ldots'' \end{quote}

 For illustration, this journal published a paper by \citet{Jacquette97} in which he criticizes Hartshorne's \citeyearpar{Hartshorne:perfection} formulation of the Modal Ontological Argument.
 Jacquette presents a semi-formal 10-line proof that he attributes to Hartshorne and finds it defective on several grounds.
 Most damagingly, he claims there is a \begin{quote} ``logical difficulty in a key assumption of the proof that renders the entire inference unsound.
-Proposition (5), which Hartshorne says follows from (1) as a modal form of \emph{modus tollens}, is clearly false.'' \end{quote} Here, Proposition (1) is Anselm's Principle $g \supset \Box g$ and (5) is $\Box\neg\Box g \supset \Box\neg{}g$ which, contrary to Jacquette, is a perfectly valid deduction from (1), as can be verified by adding it to any of the PVS analyses presented in Section \ref{modal-arg}.
+Proposition (5), which Hartshorne says follows from (1) as a modal form of \emph{modus tollens}, is clearly false.'' \end{quote} The proposition Jacquette refers to as (1) is Anselm's Principle $g \supset \Box g$ and (5) is $\Box\neg\Box g \supset \Box\neg{}g$ which, contrary to Jacquette, is a perfectly valid deduction from (1), as can be verified by adding it to any of the PVS analyses presented in Section \ref{modal-arg} and using similar proof steps.

 Jacquette attributes what he considers Hartshorne's error to his use of a ``modal form of \emph{modus tollens}'' that Jacquette writes as $(\alpha \rightarrow \beta) \rightarrow (\Box\sim\beta\ \rightarrow\ \Box\sim\alpha)$ and states ``is not generally true.''
 He presents a counterexample in which $\alpha$ is ``snow is red'' and $\beta$ is ``2+2 = 5.''
 This single formula highlights a couple of interesting pitfalls in semi-formal use of modal logic.
 First of all, Hartshorne uses \emph{strict} implication, which we write as $\strictif$ to distinguish it from the $\supset$ of material implication.
 Jacquette makes no mention of this and it is not clear whether his $\rightarrow$ is intended to represent strict or material implication.